manu-p-1/PowerPlug/README.md

 ## Building Project
 Prerequisites:
 - PowerShell 7.0 or Later
-- Visual Studio 2017 or Later
+- Visual Studio 2017 or Later OR Visual Studio Code
 - .NET Framework 4.7.2 or Later

 The default language setting for this project is C# 8.0.
 The project can be built using `dotnet build` and the output will display the `AssemblyPath`.